stusat/Asimov_Mars/README.md

 The aim of this project is to provide a path-finding library to approximate the shortest path in real-life situations, like- in maps, games where there can be many hindrances.
 We considered a 2D Grid having several obstacles genearted randomly and we start from a source cell (top left corner of the grid) to reach towards a goal cell (bottom right corner).
 This project is made using the _p5.js library._
 ## Why A* algorithm?
 An explanation
-A* Search algorithm is one of the best and popular technique used in path-finding and graph traversals.
-Consider a square grid having many obstacles and we are given a starting cell and a target cell.
-We want to reach the target cell (if possible) from the starting cell as quickly as possible.
+A* Search algorithm is indeed a well known technique used in path-finding and graph traversals.
+Consider a square network/grid that has obstacles and we are given a start cell and a target cell.
+Our job is to reach the target cell (if possible) from the start cell as efficiently possible in the shortest path.

-What A* Search Algorithm does is that at each step it picks the node according to a value-‘f’ which is a parameter equal to the sum of two other parameters – ‘g’ and ‘h’.
-At each step it picks the node/cell having the lowest ‘f’, and process that node/cell.
+What the A* Search Algorithm does is that at each succession it picks up the node based on a value-‘f’ which is a parameter equal to the sum of two other parameters – ‘g’ and ‘h’.
+At each succession, node/cell having the lowest ‘f’ value is selected, and processed.

 We define ‘g’ and ‘h’ as follows:

-g = the movement cost to move from the starting point to a given square on the grid, following the path generated to get there.
+g = the movement cost to move from the start cell to a given square on the network, following the path generated to get there.

-h = the estimated movement cost to move from that given square on the grid to the final destination.
-This is often referred to as the heuristic, which is nothing but a kind of smart guess.
-We really don’t know the actual distance until we find the path.
-There can be many ways to calculate this ‘h’ which are discussed in the later sections.
+h = the estimated movement cost to move from that given square on the grid to the final target.
+This is known as the heuristic: a kind of smart guess.
+The actual distance isn't known until we path is found.
+There are several ways to calculate this ‘h’.
 ## Heuristics
 h can be calculated in 2 methods:
-* `Either calculate the exact value of h (which is certainly time consuming).`
+* `Calculate the exact h value (very time consuming).`

                             (or)